 We have been looking into getting a new mattress.
-Our current one is about fifteen years old and has withstood my wife and I and a couple of years of each of our kids.
-We are open to anything but are currently looking at the Casper Mattress.
-It is an online company that has amazing reviews on their site.
+Our current one is about fifteen years old and has withstood my wife and me and a couple of years of each of our kids.
+We are open to anything but shocked at how much mattresses cost.

 Getting a good night’s sleep is a relative proposition.
 One person can be in bed for five hours and get better quality sleep than another person who is in bed for ten hours.

 My daughter ostensibly sleeps better than my son.
 She is out from 8 to 7 and doesn’t move in between.
 My son goes to sleep at the same time, revolves around the bed constantly, gets up at least once in the night and then wakes up before his sister every day.

 When I took them to a Chinese medicine doctor last year he unequivocally stated that she was exhausted and he was fine.
 And from empirical evidence I believed him.

 There are many factors involved in sleeping well.
 Diet and nutrition play a big part.
 Consumption of electronic light can have an influence as well.
 Using your body—via exercise or because the work you do makes you move— over the course of the day is essential also.
 What’s the point of recharging a battery that hasn’t been drained?

 Another piece we can add to the puzzle is relaxation to facilitate a better night’s sleep.
 This might seem counter intuitive but creating the right space for your body and mind to fall asleep is of optimum value.